-Most of the considered countries acknowledge that a competitive pricing for MVAr service based on tenders is challenging, but as EU legislation pushes towards market-based procurement of ancillary services in general number of countries / TSOs using tenders rise.
-However, to mitigate the risk of limited competition, TSOs that have recently introduced or are in the process of introducing bidding procedures with longer contract lead times in order to have sufficient time to set up their own compensation elements, if bid prices appear too unattractive.
+Most of the considered countries acknowledge that a competitive pricing for MVAr service based on tenders is challenging, but as EU legislation pushes towards market-based procurement of ancillary services the number of countries / TSOs using tenders rises.
+However, to mitigate the risk of limited competition, TSOs that have recently introduced or are in the process of introducing bidding procedures will require longer contract lead times in order to have sufficient time to set up their own compensation elements, if bid prices appear not sufficiently competitive.
 Generally, a liquid market seems to be possible only at those nodes where many different generation units are connected and when those units belong to different companies.
 Even so, the number of potential bidders will likely be very limited and therefore might be too small for real competition.